|Authorization Code:||SAI/ QMS/QM/001|

-This manual is the ultimate Quality Management System documents at SAI and comprise of Quality Policy statement (QP), Quality objectives (QO), Mandatory procedures (MP), Operating procedures (OP) and Work Instructions (WI).
+This manual is the ultimate Quality Management System documents at SAI and comprises of Quality Policy statement (QP), Quality objectives (QO), Mandatory procedures (MP), Operating procedures (OP) and Work Instructions (WI).

-The quality manual documents management system of SAI is to demonstrates the capability to consistently provide quality products, services and continual improvement that address customer requirements.
+The quality manual documents management system of SAI is to demonstrate the capability to consistently provide quality products, services, and continual improvement that address customer requirements.

 This is a Quality Manual (QM) for SAI.
-The manual specifies requirements for the Quality Management System (QMS) as implemented by SAI in respect to services offered to customers in academic, administration and welfare departments and takes into statutory and regulatory requirements.
+The manual specifies requirements for the Quality Management System (QMS) as implemented by SAI in respect to services offered to customers in academic, administration and welfare departments, and takes into statutory and regulatory requirements.
 The implementation of QM is intended to enhance customer satisfaction and continual improvement.
-The scope for certification for SAI’s covers the main e-Campus and its constituent Institutes and physical campuses.
+The scope for certification for SAI covers the main e-Campus as well as its constituent Institutes and physical campuses.

 Distribution of the SAI Quality Manual

-This QM shall be used within SAI main Institute and its constituent Institutes and campuses.
-Distribution in part or as a whole of this manual is only permitted with express authority of the Chancellor or Management Representative (MR) as may be appropriate.
-This manual be may be given to any person(s) as interested party(ies) to explain SAI institution and processes and such a document shall be deemed uncontrolled.
+This QM shall be used within SAI’s main Institute and its constituent Institutes and campuses.
+Distribution in part or as a whole of this manual is only permitted with the express authority of the Chancellor or Management Representative (MR) as may be appropriate.
+This manual be may be given to any person(s) and interested party(ies) to explain SAI institution and processes and such a document shall be deemed uncontrolled.